sunfounder/pironman/docs/source/setup_pironman.rst

 .. image:: img/pironman_c.png
     :align: center

-You can also modify these settings to suit your needs.
+You can also modify these configurations to suit your needs.

 Use ``pironman`` or ``pironman -h`` or ``pironman --help`` to view the instructions, as follows.